adaoranjoku/cs3451-final/README.md

     .\scripts\setup.bat [Windows]
     ./scripts/setup.sh [Linux/OSX]

-Note: you need to run the command in your root folder (dartmouth-cg-starter-code).
+Note: you need to run the command in your root folder (cs3451-computer-graphics-starter-code).
 Otherwise your computer will not be able find the cmake file.

 ### Step 3: Compile and run the code

 To test if everything works correctly you can run:

-    .\scripts\run_assignment.bat a1 1 [Windows]
+    .\scripts\run_assignment.bat a1 [Windows]
-    ./scripts/run_assignment.sh a1 1 [Linux/Mac]
+    ./scripts/run_assignment.sh a1 [Linux/Mac]

 This will: